LuGuDu/LuGuDu/README.md

 ## Hey there!
 I'm using GitHub 👋  ![](https://komarev.com/ghpvc/?username=LuGuDu&color=blue)

 #### I'm Lucas, a computer science student from Ciudad Real, Spain!
+Actually, I'm studying at the University of Granada and working for MetaEnlace.

 &nbsp;